 In particular, make sure to wipe down the airplane tray table before you use it or consume any food on it.
 Tray tables are NOT cleaned after every flight.
 You may also want to avoid storing anything in the seat pocket.
 Passengers have been known to store everything from food to dirty diapers in there.

 When it comes to reducing your chance of getting sick at or after a conference or trade show, basic precautions can go a long way.
-You don’t need to show up in a full hazmat suit and an N95 mask.
+You don’t need to show up in a full hazmat suit.
 Instead, wash your hands frequently, maybe carry some extra travel wipes and hand sanitizer and show off your awesome dance moves w/ your new alternative handshake.